RFI

 Inflammatory bowel diseasesReduced absorption from the gut [24].

-Vitamin D levels that are too low are quite common—about 50% of the population has vitamin D insufficiency.
-Unfortunately, recognizing it is not easy because the majority of patients with vitamin D insufficiency (or even deficiency) are asymptomatic, and routine testing of serum vitamin D levels in healthy populations is not recommended [20,24].
+Vitamin D levels that are too low are quite common-about 50% of the population has vitamin D insufficiency.
+Unfortunately, recognizing it is not easy because most patients with vitamin D insufficiency (or even deficiency) are asymptomatic, and routine testing of serum vitamin D levels in healthy populations is not recommended [20,24].

 Only patients with prolonged and severe vitamin D deficiency can experience symptoms associated with secondary hyperparathyroidism, including bone pain, arthralgias, myalgias, fatigue, muscle twitching (fasciculations), and weakness.
 Fragility fractures may result from chronic vitamin D deficiency, leading to osteoporosis.
 In children, irritability, lethargy, developmental delay, bone changes, or fractures can be vitamin D deficiency symptoms [24].